ClaudiaInSweden/visit-jarbo/README.md

 ### Project Description

-Visit Järbo is a site that provides information to travellers about what to expect when coming to Järbo.
+Visit Järbo is a site that provides information to travelers about what to expect when coming to Järbo.

-Its vicinity to the ski resort Kungsberget, makes the small town of Järbo an ideal place to stay for travellers who want to avoid the overcrowded area of Kungsberget.
+Its vicinity to the ski resort Kungsberget makes the small town of Järbo an ideal place to stay for travelers who want to avoid the overcrowded area of Kungsberget.
 Järbos surroundings make it an ideal place to stay when visitors want to take a rest from their hectic everyday life.

 ### Project Purpose